 Both IPF and COPD benefit from early diagnosis.
-Overall, IPF has a very poor prognosis, with an average survival time of only 2 to 3 years after diagnosis.
+Overall, IPF has a very poor prognosis, with an average survival time of only two to three years after diagnosis.
 But some people live longer and early treatment can help extend your life.
 COPD is treatable, with better results if you catch it early.
 Survival times vary, depending on the severity of the disease, your general health, and your history of smoking.

 IPF is a rare disease, affecting an estimated 100,000 people in the United States, with 34,000 new cases diagnosed each year.
 COPD is much more prevalent and is considered to be a major U.S. medical problem.
 About 30 million people in the United States have COPD.
 According to some estimates, it affects about 20 percent of adult Americans.

 The cause of IPF is unknown and the course of the disease is not predictable.
-In contrast, about 85 to 90 percent of COPD cases are caused by smoking and the course of the disease is well studied.
+In contrast, about 90 percent of COPD cases are caused by smoking and the course of the disease is well studied.
 IPF is often not diagnosed until permanent lung scarring is present.
 Many people with COPD have only mild symptoms and aren’t diagnosed until their disease has progressed further.

 Although the cause of IPF is unknown, several risk factors are associated with the disease:

 - Age.
-About two thirds of patients with IPF are more than 60 years old when they’re diagnosed.
+About two-thirds of patients with IPF are more than 60 years old when they’re diagnosed.

 - Occupations that involve working around dust, chemicals, or fumes.
-The Cleveland Clinic notes that farmers, ranchers, hairdressers, and stone cutters have a “moderately increased risk” of developing IPF.
+The Cleveland Clinic notes that farmers, ranchers, hairdressers, and stonecutters have a “moderately increased risk” of developing IPF.

 - Sex.
 More men than women are diagnosed with IPF.